Spring Cleaning Tips

 I hated to think there was basically an excuse to clean.
 Like that’s a thing?!
 The older I get the more I see the value in having a clean and organized home.
 Here are a few tips that have worked for us when we do Spring Cleaning!

 Make a Schedule: of what you’re going to clean in order.
 Don’t try to do it all in one day!
 I hate to clean so I try to cram it all in one day but then I get distracted and only finish half of my list.
-So make realistic schedule you can stick to.
+So make a realistic schedule you can stick to.

-Don’t keep things in the hopes that some day you might use it.
-That day may never come, I try to tell my husband that, but he acts like he was born in the Great Depression and needs to keep everything in case we need it some day.
+Don’t keep things in the hopes that someday you might use them.
+That day may never come, I try to tell my husband that, but he acts like he was born in the Great Depression and needs to keep everything in case we need it someday.
 What I do is I get rid of stuff I know he won’t miss when he’s not looking and wait and see if he says anything, and I’m still waiting.

 I’ll wear this to work around the house or to go camping.
-Yup, doesn’t happen, so if you’re like me you have tons of clothes you haven’t worn in forever.
+Yup doesn’t happen, so if you’re like me you have tons of clothes you haven’t worn in forever.
 If you have not worn them in 2 years then you probably won’t start this year.
 Get rid of them.

 Check your city to see if they have something like that so that you can get rid of your trash.
 We always say we’re going to take things to the dump but then when we are ready the dump is closed.
-Also, you could take your things to the DI or Tabitha’s way, where others could use what you don’t need any more.
+Also, you could take your things to the DI or Tabitha’s way, where others could use what you don’t need anymore.